 Your weight makes a big difference to the load you put through your hip when you move.
 When walking you may be putting 4-5 times your body weight through your hip with each step.
 Using a stick can help but the best way to improve things is by losing weight.
 If you’re overweight and lose some extra pounds your pain may reduce or even go away.

 Exercise is good for your hip.
-If you develop osteoarthritis, the worst thing you can do is become a couch potato.
+If you develop osteoarthritis, the worst thing you can do is become inactive.
 A sedentary lifestyle will lead to muscle wastage around the hip, causing increased stiffness, muscle weakness, pain and disability.
 It should be considered that the wrong type of exercise can aggravate your symptoms.
 Therefore, running, jumping, heavy lifting and manual work should be avoided.
 Low impact exercise, such as swimming, yoga, Pilates and Nordic pole walking will be the most beneficial.
 The most effective exercise is cycling, ideally on a static gym bike or on the road.
-Thirty minutes a day will improve up to 80% of peoples’ symptoms within six to twelve weeks of programme initiation.